apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**OpenAI just launched advanced voice mode for audio chats with ChatGPT.
-Here's how to use it**
+**India confirms first case of deadlier mpox strain**

-You can read more about it [here](https://www.cnbc.com/2024/09/24/how-to-use-chatgpt-advanced-voice-mode-from-openai.html).
+You can read more about it [here](https://www.cnn.com/2024/09/25/asia/india-mpox-first-case-1b-hnk-intl/index.html).

 ## Requirements
 - Python 3.8